 When Foust died on July 20, 1911, his estate inventory listed 1,384 acres in Rock Creek Township as well as several rental houses in nearby Greensboro.
 Foust had accumulated bank and North Carolina railroad stock.
 The total estimated worth of his estate was $77,111.36.
 His widow, Cleodora survived until her death in 1919, at which time her property passed to her great-niece, Margaret Greeson before being granted to the Orange Presbytery (Springwood Presbyterian Church).

 The grand Foust House became rental property by 1921 when the Orange Presbytery (now Salem Presbytery) inherited the property.
 In November 1944, the church trustees sold the house and property to T. L. and Clara Hooper and on that same day, the Hoopers then sold the property to F. G. and Robbie Screen.
 Robbie Gould Screen became the sole owner upon the death of her husband.
 Mrs. Screen was a colorful character in the community, and she thoughtfully left the property to Guilford County when she died in September 1988 to fund construction of a county-owned drug and alcohol rehabilitation center.
 In May 1989, the home was severely damaged by a severe thunderstorm that blew ancient maple trees on to the home that threatened its future.
-Preservation Greensboro Development Fund acquired the property from the county, and sold the historic property to Jerry S. Nix in November 1991 with a preservation easement.
+Preservation Greensboro acquired the property from the county through its revolving fund, and sold the historic property to Jerry S. Nix in November 1991 with a preservation easement.
 The easement ensures that the property will remain well-maintained and historic features will be maintained.
 Nix orchestrated a transformative restoration on the house that was largely complete by 1995.

 The house was designated as a Guilford County Landmark property 31 January 1985, and was listed to the National Register of Historic Places in 2004.